Meeco/sd-jwt/README.md

 As the library is unopinionated when it comes to how you want to deal with cryptographic functions, so it requires a signer and hasher function to be provided.

+Optional Holder key material can be provided in `cnf` options as a `JWK`. \
+Optional custom generateSalt function can also be provided that will be used when creating the claims and decoy claims.

 ### Basic Usage

 Example Using `jose` lib for signer function & `crypto` for hasher;